Johann Reuchlin: Hebrew studies and advocacy

 In 1513, Reuchlin was summoned before a court of the inquisition.
 He was willing to receive corrections in theology, which was not his subject, but he could not unsay what he had said; and as his enemies tried to press him into a corner, he met them with open defiance in a Defensio contra Calumniatores (1513).
 The universities were now appealed to for opinions and were all against Reuchlin.
 Even Paris (August 1514) condemned the Augenspiegel, and called on Reuchlin to recant.
 Meantime a formal process had begun at Mainz before the grand inquisitor.
 But Reuchlin managed to have the jurisdiction changed to the episcopal court of Speyer.
 The Reuchlin affair caused a wide rift in the church and eventually the case came before the papal court in Rome.
 Judgment was not finally given until July 1516; and then, though the decision was really for Reuchlin, the trial was simply quashed.
-And while the obscurantists escaped easily at Rome, with only a half condemnation, they received a crushing blow in Germany.
+And while the Reuchlin's opponents escaped easily at Rome, with only a half condemnation, they received a crushing blow in Germany.
 In Reuchlin's defense, Virorum Epistolæ Clarorum ad Reuchlinum Phorcensem (Letters of famous men to Reuchlin of Pforzheim), had been published.
 It was closely followed by Epistolæ Obscurorum Virorum (Letters of Obscure Men).

 Ulrich von Hutten and Franz von Sickingen did all they could to force Reuchlin's enemies to restitution of his material damages; they even threatened a feud against the Dominicans of Cologne and Spires.
 In 1520, a commission met in Frankfurt to investigate the case.
 It condemned Hoogstraaten.
 But the final decision of Rome did not indemnify Reuchlin.
 The contest ended, however; public interest had grown cold, absorbed entirely by the Lutheran question, and Reuchlin had no reason to fear new attacks.
 When, in 1517, he received the theses propounded by Luther, he exclaimed, "Thanks be to God, at last, they have found a man who will give them so much to do that they will be compelled to let my old age end in peace."

 Heinrich Graetz and Francis Yates contended that this affair helped spark the Protestant Reformation.
 Although suspected of a leaning toward Protestantism, Reuchlin never left the Catholic Church.
 In 1518, he was appointed professor of Hebrew and Greek at Wittenberg, but instead sent his nephew Melanchthon.